banisterious/obsidian-oneirometrics/docs/developer/architecture/overview.md

 This system ensures that events carry properly typed data between components, making the communication robust and self-documenting.

+### Best Practices and Standards

+The plugin follows a comprehensive set of TypeScript best practices to ensure code quality and maintainability:

+- **Type Safety**: Explicit typing and avoidance of `any` type
+- **Interface Design**: Evolution-friendly interface design with proper inheritance
+- **Property Access**: Safe property access patterns with null handling
+- **Error Handling**: Context-enriched error handling with appropriate recovery
+- **Component Development**: Consistent component patterns with proper lifecycle management

+For a complete guide to TypeScript best practices in the OneiroMetrics codebase, see the [TypeScript Best Practices Guide](../implementation/typescript-best-practices.md).

 ### Logging System

 The plugin implements a comprehensive logging system: